-Note: A node represents an economy that provides intermediate inputs, for example, $CN{im}$ , if it has a green arrow going into the manufacturing economy in the center.
-A node represents an export destination of products, for example, $US{-ex}$ , if it has a red arrow going out of the manufacturing economy in the center.
-Size of the node represents the import or export value of the manufacturing economy in the supplier origin or to the export destination.
+Note: A node represents an exonomy that provides intermediate inputs, for example, CN_im, if it has a green arrow going into the manufacturing economy in the center.
+A node represents an export destination of products, for example, US_ex, if it has a red arrow going out of the manufacturing economy in the center.
+Size of the node represents the import or export value of the manufacturing economy from the supplier origin or to the export destination.
 Data are 12-month averages of the import or export values from February 2019 to January 2020.
 CN = China; DE = Germany; HK = Hong Kong; JP = Japan; KR = Korea; MY = Malaysia; SG = Singapore; TW = Taiwan Province of China.